Article Index – Tap the links for more information about these shrimp

 Ease of keeping: Difficult to very difficult

-You can use this image or the awesome full-sized image if you wish.
-Please kindly provide a link back to this page.
+Amano Shrimp – You may use this photo on your website.
+Please provide a link back to this page.

 Description: Unlike the other shrimp on this list, Amano shrimp isn’t a dwarf shrimp and can grow as big as 2.5 inches in length.
 That is huge for a nano aquarium but if you want something substantial in your tank this might be the way to go.
 They are one of the most popular shrimps and one of the best algae eaters in the business.
 They look darn cute as well.